ansys/DevRelDocs/Markdown/Sound/CSS/Sound/UG_Car/car_ost_simdrive.md

-# Ansys Sound: Car Sound Simulator - OSC Messages
+# Car Sound Simulator - OSC Messages

-Ansys Sound: Car Sound Simulator is driven by OSC MESSAGES sent over UDP: there is one action at a time associated to one message.
+Car Sound Simulator is driven by OSC MESSAGES sent over UDP: there is one action at a time associated to one message.
 The action name is a KEYWORD, followed by some OSC ARGUMENTS.

 ## Basic management messages